This updated article was originally published on 9/20/20.

 As organizations evolve, a common theme is that we need dreamers and doers at the same time.
-Sarah Ban Breathnach sums this sentiment up nicely with “The world needs dreamers and doers, but above all, the world needs dreamers who do.”
+Sarah Ban Breathnach sums this sentiment up nicely by saying, “The world needs dreamers and doers, but above all, the world needs dreamers who do.”

 It’s thinking like a start-up.
 Action over research and testing over analysis; coming up with quick ideas and rapid testing to make sure those ideas bring the value necessary to push things forward.

-The educator Sir Ken Robinson talks about the differentiation in terminology where imagination, what we all think about creatively, the ideas that pop into our heads, can make us feel like we have this wonderful thing that we can do.
+Educator Sir Ken Robinson talks about the differentiation in terminology where imagination—what we all think about creatively, the ideas that pop into our heads—can make us feel like we have this wonderful thing that we can do.
 He goes on to say, however, that creativity is when you craft something new with that imagination.
-There is important differentiation beyond imagination and creativity: innovation means you do something that has value in the marketplace.
+There is important distinction beyond imagination and creativity—innovation means you do something that has value in the marketplace.

 Innovation is not easy

-Govindarajan’s logic is balanced with his three ‘traps’ that prevent innovation.
-The Complacency Trap is where the future is shrouded in a fog of misplaced confidence and understanding as to what’s happening today and how things are exponentially changing around us.
-The second trap is the Cannibalization Trap where leaders are persuaded that new business models based on nonlinear ideas will jeopardize the firm’s present prosperity.
-As Steve Jobs once said, “If you don’t cannibalize yourself, someone else will”.
-The final trap is the Competency Trap.
-This “arises when positive results in the current business encourage the organization to invest in core competencies and provide little incentive for investing in new [age] and future-oriented competencies; employees skills reflect the company’s legacy success”.
+The final trap is the competency trap.
+This “arises when positive results in the current business encourage the organization to invest in core competencies and provide little incentive for investing in new [age] and future-oriented competencies; employees skills reflect the company’s legacy success.”
 It becomes about managing past success and not acknowledging or realizing how significantly the world is changing.

 The inability to see the future, of misplaced confidence, of looking inward verses outward and challenging what may be, are the competencies of the future.
 What has become the comfort zone of many organizations is a lack of understanding change.
 We may not know with certainty what is in front of us, but we need to feel uncomfortable in order to find a way to progress; to define our stretch zone.